-Staff from Campus Wellbeing and/or the Respect.Now.Always. team will contact you.
+Staff from Student Wellbeing will contact you within three (3) business days.
 This may help you to assist the person who experienced the incident.

 2.14 Do I have to report to the Police or another external organisation?

 Macquarie University recognises that the decision to report to an external organisation can be difficult; many people who have experienced sexual assault and sexual harassment do not want to report their experience externally.